acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 This section of the tutorial takes you through the process of implementing, running and packaging a simple add-on using the SDK.
-The add-on will add a menu item to Firefox's context menu displays a popup dialog containing the Wikipedia entry for any selected text.
+The add-on will add a menu item to Firefox's context menu, to appear when anything in the page is selected.
+The menu item displays a popup dialog containing the Wikipedia entry for the selected text.

 ## Initializing Your Add-on ##